XeRh0/obsidian-quarto-parser/README.md

 High priority:
 - [x] replace manual input parsing with optarg package
-- [ ] Add more verbatim tests
+- [x] Add more verbatim tests

-- [ ] Add a flag for verbatim parsing (currently it does so by default, but it should not)
+- [x] Add a flag for verbatim parsing (currently it does so by default, but it should not)
+    - [ ] Add tests for parsing without the flag on
     - [ ] Look up and credit plugin creators if needed?
 - [x] Clean up available i/o options - currently too many redundant options
-    - [ ] Update --help flag to reflect this change
+    - [x] Update --help flag to reflect this change
 - [ ] Proper comments
 - [ ] YAML header parsing support
 - [ ] Add inplace parsing support